FREE SHIPPING on orders of $85 or more

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Mast name or one of its variants:

-Mast Settlers in the United States in the 17th Century
+Mast Settlers in United States in the 17th Century

-Mast Settlers in the United States in the 18th Century
+Mast Settlers in United States in the 18th Century

-Mast Settlers in the United States in the 19th Century
+Mast Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 Motto: Non minor est virtus quam quaerere parta tueri

 Motto Translation: It is no less an achievement to keep possession than to acquire it.

 The Mast Family Crest was acquired from the Houseofnames.com archives.
 The Mast Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.